-The windows in this house, painted shut for so many
+The windows in this house, painted shut for decades,

-decades, scraping away now at old latex, flaking the
+I’m scraping away now at old latex, flaking the lead,

-old lead, peeling back the years gone by to bare wood.
+peeling back the years to their bare wood beginnings.

 Hardware stiff with rust and coated with the effort of